ZhijianZhou01/metav/README.md

 ![https://github.com/ZhijianZhou01/metav/blob/main/figure/contigs_symmary.png](https://github.com/ZhijianZhou01/metav/blob/main/figure/contigs_symmary.png)

+### 8.4.
+Important Notes
+Metav is not an entirely new method for virus identification.
+As a pipeline that calls existing software, it aims to reduce the complexity of switching between tools.
+During the BLAST process, it is difficult to avoid false positives, especially with reads.
+Therefore, the output of Metav requires further scrutiny.
+For instance, setting stricter e-values for BLAST or applying additional filters based on the number of hit reads in the output can help reduce false positives.

 ## 9. Bug report
 metav was test on Ubuntu 16.04 and Ubuntu 20.02, which can work well.
 If you run into a problem or find a bug, please contact us.